Daniyaliranmehr/Heart-Failure-Risk-Prediction/README.md

 - `0.01`
 - `0.001`

-These experiments were conducted to analyze the effect of the learning rate on the training loss and convergence behavior of the model.
+These experiments were conducted to analyze the effect of the learning rate on the training loss during the learning process.